-Consumer language research has seen intense growth (figure 1).
+Consumer language research has seen intense growth (Figure 1).
 While there were only five articles in the first two decades (1965-1984), the next 20 years (1985-2004) saw an over 700% increase.
 But that was just the beginning.
-As advances in digital technologies provided opportunities to study consumer-generated text, things took off even further.
+As advances in digital technologies provided opportunities to study consumer generated text, things took off even further.
 The last decade (2010-2019) has seen an over 300% increase versus the prior one and the growth seems likely to continue.
-In the last 2.5 years alone (January 2020-June 2022), there have already been 31 consumer language research articles, putting the field on track for 60 or more articles from 2020 to 2024.
+In the last 2.5 years alone (Jan 2020 to June 2022) there have already been 31 articles, putting the field on track for 60 or more articles from 2020-2024.
 JCR is the leader in this area, representing nearly half (49%) of consumer language research articles published over these five plus decades.
 Indeed, JCR published a consumer language research article slightly more than once (1.2 times) per every two issues, on average, in the most recent decade (2010-2019).